msamedina/bionetverification/README.md

 | -c        | --cut\_in\_u                | Cut network at *k* (ExCov) | True, False                           | No (True)           |
 | -b        | --bit\_mapping              | Bit-mapping optimization   | True, False                           | No (True)           |

-It's enough to enter the file name without path\to\folder, and the file will be searched automatically in the local repo.
+Input files should be saved in the Inputs directory.
+Once this is done, it is enough to enter the file name without full path.
+If the file is saved withing a sub directory, the path from Inputs should be entered.

 For example, for testing SSP_Benchmark file with all model checkers, and check the behavior with error rate *μ* = 0.01, run the following:
 ```sh
 python3 main_NBC.py -p SSP -f SSP_Benchmark -m all -e 0.01
 ```
+Input files for SAT problems should be a text file containing the dimacs 3-SAT file names, all of which should be located in the same directory (Inputs).

 ### Interactive mode
 There is also interactive mode, which starts after running the script.